jloan/107v3/_posts/initialpost.md

 So a big question guiding the course -- a question emerging I think from this tension -- goes something like this:

-*What might it look like to write about literature in the 21st Century?*
+*What might it mean to write about literature in the 21st Century?*

 Taking an even bigger step back, this question/tension for me has roots in Rhetoric and Composition scholarship that attempt to understasnd and articulate "new models" for composing (i.e. [Yancey](https://www.nwp.org/cs/public/print/resource/2852)) and the development of Digital Humanities which is also a space through which "new models" of scholarly communication and inquiry in the humanities are being experimented with (i.e. [Sayers](http://maker.uvic.ca/creative/)).